Kotlin/dokka/docs/src/doc/docs/developer_guide/extension_points.md

 }
 ```

 By default, only `HtmlRenderer`, that extends basic `DefaultRenderer`, is created, but it will be registered only if configuration parameter `format` is set to `html`.
-Using any other value without providing valid renderer will cause dokka to fail.
+Using any other value without providing valid renderer will cause Dokka to fail.

 ## Multimodule page generation endpoints